Folivore

-Evolution

-Herbivory has evolved several times among different groups of animals.
-The first vertebrates were small fish that consumed protists and invertebrates.
-After these fish, the next group of vertebrates to evolve were piscivores, then insectivores, carnivores and finally herbivores.
-Since a complex set of adaptations was necessary for feeding on highly fibrous plant materials (structural modifications to the teeth, jaws, and digestive tract) and only a small proportion of extant tetrapods are obligate herbivores, it could be that early tetrapods made the transition to fully fledged herbivory by way of omnivory.

 Folivory and flight

 It has been observed that folivory is extremely rare among flying vertebrates.
 Morton (1978) attributed this to the fact that leaves are heavy, slow to digest, and contain little energy relative to other foods.
-The hoatzin is an example of a flighted, folivorous bird.
+The hoatzin is an example of a flighted, folivorous bird, but it is a weak flier, due to the well-developed foregut (used to digest its food) reducing the area available for flight muscles to attach.
 There are, however, many species of folivorous flying insects.

 Some bats are partially folivorous; their method of deriving nourishment from leaves, according to Lowry (1989), is to chew up the leaves, swallowing the sap and spitting out the remainder.

 Arboreal folivores

 Arboreal mammalian folivores, such as sloths, koalas, and some species of monkeys and lemurs, tend to be large and climb cautiously.
 Similarities in body shape and head- and tooth-structure between early hominoids and various families of arboreal folivores have been advanced as evidence that early hominoids were also folivorous.